- Written by Dr.Mehmet Demircioglu

 A relaxer acts on the hair shaft, but the scalp can still receive part of the stress.
 Product touching the skin, overlap on already processed hair, scratching before application, heavy heat, or tight styling afterward can all change the scalp response.
 A small root application that causes no symptoms is different from a full relaxer that leaves burning, scale, or tenderness.

-Before FUE, I need to know whether the recipient area and donor area are settled.
+Before FUE, I look for a scalp I can examine without guessing.
 Settled skin does not mean perfect skin.
-It means no fresh chemical burn, no open sores, no heavy scale, no painful inflammation, and no active shedding episode that is still changing the visible pattern.
-If I cannot trust the scalp examination, I cannot choose the graft number safely.
+It means no fresh chemical burn, no open sores, no heavy scale, no painful inflammation, and no shedding episode that is still changing the visible pattern.
+If the surface is still reacting, the graft number and recipient area design become less reliable.

 That makes a patient who relaxed hair yesterday and feels no symptoms different from a patient who relaxed hair two weeks ago and has tenderness, crusting, or patches of breakage.
 The date alone does not answer the question.